 It went nowhere in America, either.
 Twenty-five years later, Richard Curtis put the Aznavour recording of "She" in his Hugh Grant/Julia Roberts romcom, Notting Hill.
 At test screenings in the US, the audience was unresponsive to the song.
 So Curtis asked Elvis Costello to cover it.
 And he did.
 But even he couldn't sell it to American moviegoers.
 I believe US prints of the film now end with Boyzone's "No Matter What", which doesn't bear thinking about.

 I didn't think Costello did much of a job on the song, but a couple of years back, when it came time for Aznavour to do the inevitable celebrity duets CD, he called in Bryan Ferry for "She".
 And Ferry's voice sounds so good on his half of the song that I hope one day he records the rest of it.

-So that's our 90th birthday tip of the hat to the anglo side of a great French troubadour, via an American hit that's become a kind of standard and a British Number One that I hope will do the same.
-And both were written with Herbert Kretzmer.
-They make an odd couple, the hollow-cheeked diminutive Armenian-Frenchman and a tall, dapper South African Londoner.
-But I didn't know how odd until a few years back, when Herbie revealed on the BBC that the she of "She" was a Geordie, from north-eastern England.
+So that's my tip of the hat to the anglo side of a great French troubadour, via an American hit that's become a kind of standard and a British Number One that I hope will do the same.
+Aznavour wrote "Hier encore" as he was turning forty, and as he turned sixty and seventy and ninety the connection between singer and song deepened.
+Something similar happened with "She".
+Two songs about the impermanence of life and love became profound and moving meditations on them.
+He and Herbert Kretzmer made an odd couple, the hollow-cheeked diminutive Armenian-Frenchman and a tall, dapper South African Londoner.
+But I didn't know how odd until a few years back, when Herbie revealed en passant on the BBC that the she of "She" was a Geordie, from north-eastern England.
 "In the summer of 1973," he recalled, "I enjoyed what you might call a luminous romance with a delightful woman, a Geordie."
 When they split up, he told her in the pub, "There'll be a song in this one day."